caseyjholmes/Mr_Bus_Board/README.md

 https://www.thingiverse.com/thing:6085424

 7/9/23 - board was updated.
-Fixed a silkscreen issue (no biggie) and added part numbers to the BOM for the leds and updated the resistors to help equalize the LED brightness.
+Fixed a silkscreen issue (no biggie), added part numbers to the BOM for the leds and updated the resistors to help equalize the LED brightness.
 Little better now.